willediger/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model, and it's what the browser creates to represent a web page.
+It's also used to change the page using JavaScript.

 2. What is an event?

+An event is an action that occurs in the page.
+It can be "watched" by adding an event listener to run some code upon the event happening.

 3. What is an event listener?

+An event listener is a way to "watch" for events that happen, and upon that event happening, it runs some code.

 4. Why would we convert a NodeList into an Array?

+To access additional array methods, like map, filter, reduce, etc.

 5. What is a component?

+A component is a piece of reuseable code that allows us to build elements that share functionality, styling, etc.

 ### Git Set up